norvig/paip-lisp/docs/chapter1.md

 (append (funcall fn (first the-list))
 (mappend fn (rest the-list)))))

-f unca . is similar to a ppl y; it too takes a function as its first argument and applies the function to a list of arguments, but in the case of f uncal 1, the arguments are listed
+funcall is similar to apply; it too takes a function as its first argument and applies the function to a list of arguments, but in the case of funcall, the arguments are listed
 separately:

 > (funcall #'+ 2 3) =i> 5